NavyCo/navyco_jade.github.io/README.md

 1. Run `grunt deploy` command.
 2. Enter the commit message.
-3. Enter username and password of your Github account.
+3. Enter the password of your Github account.

 If successful, all files in the `master` directory will be copied to the [`master` branch](https://github.com/shinnn/shinnn.github.io/tree/master).